• About WCSCC

 • Everyone has work-based learning experiences

-• Examples are: field trips, job shadowing, mentorships, service learning, unpaid internships, paid senior work placement
+• Examples are: field trips, clinicals, field stations, job shadowing, service learning, internships and externships, paid job placement, customer service work

 How soon can students go on job placement?